PasusS0ldev/Pump-Fun-Token-Bump-Bot/README.md

-# Micro-Buy-Bot-for-Pump.Fun
+#     Pump-Fun-Token-Bump-Bot

-A micro buy bot for pumping your pump.fun tokens.
-Using this bot your tokens will always be on the front page.
+A free micro buy bump bot for pumping your pump.fun tokens.
+By using this bot your tokens will always be on the front page.

 # Description
 This bot automatically buys and sells on Pump.fun and Raydium.